 19. What are your fee structures and why?

 20. As far as production goes if I called the owner of your company would they tell me you were one of the top producing agents in the company or a middle of the road agent?

 21. WILL YOU ALLOW ME TO TERMINATE OUR AGREEMENT IF I AM NOT COMPLETELY SATISFIED?

-When the market was booming and all you had to do was put a sign in the yard and add a home or condominium to MLS, picking a good Realtor was less critical.
+When the market was booming, and all you had to do was put a sign in the yard and add a home or condominium to MLS, picking a good Realtor was less critical.
 Not so in today's Real Estate environment where there are far few buyers in the market.

-One of the critical components to picking a Realtor should be their ability to create a wide net to attract buyers.
+One of the critical components of picking a Realtor should be their ability to create a wide net to attract buyers.
 Over 85% of all buyers today find their home from an online search.
 You want a Real Estate agent that can give you a dominant online presence.
 Your home should be displayed on all the sites that garner the highest amount of Real Estate traffic.
-Want to see some of the sites with the highest amount of Real Estate traffic online?
+Want to see some of the places with the highest amount of Real Estate traffic online?
 See my Metrowest Massachusetts Real Estate marketing here.

 You should be looking for a Realtor that not only has a website but one that can be found in the search engines for terms specific to Real Estate in your market.
-A Real Estate website is far more effective when it can be found!
+A Real Estate website is far more effective when it can be located!